BhavyaPriyanka/localhelp-infra-dev/README.md

-# 🌍 LocalHelp Infrastructure (Terraform)
+# 🌍 LocalHelp Dev Infrastructure

-Terraform configuration for provisioning the AWS infrastructure required by the **LocalHelp** application.
+Terraform configurations for provisioning and managing the **AWS development environment** for the **LocalHelp** application.

-This repository defines the cloud infrastructure using Infrastructure as Code (IaC), enabling consistent, repeatable, and automated deployments across environments.

 ## Tech Stack